 Stretch and fold – An important kneading technique that encourages long gluten strands.
-The dough is left in the mixing bowl, taken by hand and pulled out in one direction before folding it over the middle.
+The dough is left in the mixing bowl, taken by hand, and pulled out in one direction before folding it over the middle.
 The dough is then turned 90 degrees and this process is repeated in the remaining three directions.
-Stretch and fold takes the place of common kneading and can happen anywhere from 3 to 10 times during the initial fermentation.
+Stretch and fold takes the place of common kneading and can happen anywhere from three to 10 times during the initial fermentation.

 Oven-spring – The quick and significant rise when a dough is placed in a hot oven.
-As the yeast warms it gets really happy and starts to produce a lot of carbon dioxide very quickly creating a big “spring” in the bread.
+As the yeast warms it gets really happy and starts to produce a lot of carbon dioxide very quickly, creating a big “spring” in the bread.
 Oven-spring is best observed when dough has been scored.

 Scoring – Slashing an uncooked dough with a very sharp blade right before baking.
 Scoring has two main functions, decoration and allowing for more oven-spring.